keypup-io/cloudtasker/README.md

 # or with Rails
 MyWorker.perform_in(5.minutes, arg1, arg2)

-# Worker will be processed on specific date
+# Worker will be processed on a specific date
 MyWorker.perform_at(Time.parse('2025-01-01 00:50:00Z'), arg1, arg2)
 # also with Rails
 MyWorker.perform_at(3.days.from_now, arg1, arg2)

+# With all options, including which queue to run the worker on.
+MyWorker.schedule(args: [arg1, arg2], time_at: Time.parse('2025-01-01 00:50:00Z'), queue: 'critical')
+# or
+MyWorker.schedule(args: [arg1, arg2], time_in: 5 * 60, queue: 'critical')
 ```

 Cloudtasker also provides a helper for re-enqueuing jobs.
 Re-enqueued jobs keep the same worker id.
 Some middlewares may rely on this to track the fact that that a job didn't actually complete (e.g. Cloustasker batch).
 This is optional and you can always fallback to using exception management (raise an error) to retry/re-enqueue jobs.